-MORAGA SCHOOL DISTRICT

-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2019
+MORAGA SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2020

-Net Change in Fund Balances - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different from amounts reported in governmental funds because:

-Capital outlay:

-In governmental funds, the costs of capital assets are reported as expenditures in the period when the assets are acquired.
+Net Change in Fund Balances - Governmental Funds \$ (1,517,398) Amounts reported for governmental activities in the statement of activities are different from amounts reported in governmental funds because: Capital outlay: In governmental funds, the costs of capital assets are reported as expenditures in the period when the assets are acquired.
 In the statement of activities, costs of capital assets are allocated over their estimated useful lives as depreciation expense.
-The difference between capital outlay expenditures and depreciation expense for the period is:

-Expenditures for capital outlay: \$ 3,196,988
+The difference between capital outlay expenditures and depreciation expense for the period is: Expenditures for capital outlay: Depreciation expense: (418,084) 13,382,264 Debt service: In governmental funds, repayments of long-term debt are reported as expenditures.

-Depreciation expense: \$ (387,168) 2,809,820

-Debt service:

-In governmental funds, repayments of long-term debt are reported as expenditures.
 In the government-wide statements, repayments of long-term debt are reported as reductions of liabilities.
-Expenditures for repayment of the principal portion of long-term debt were:

-Deferred amounts on refunding:

-In governmental funds, deferred amounts on refunding are recognized in the period they are incurred.
+Expenditures for repayment of the principal portion of long-term debt were: 1,705,000 Debt proceeds: In governmental funds, proceeds from debt are recognized as Other Financing Sources.
+In the government-wide statements, proceeds from debt are reported as increases to liabilities.
+Amounts recognized in governmental funds as proceeds from debt, net of issue premium or discount, were: (12,854,054) Deferred amounts on refunding: In governmental funds, deferred amounts on refunding are recognized in the period they are incurred.
 In the government-wide statements, the deferred amounts on refunding are amortized over the life of the debt.
-The net effect of the deferred amounts on refunding during the period was:

-Unmatured interest on long-term debt:

-In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
+The net effect of the deferred amounts on refunding during the period was: (114,384) Unmatured interest on long-term debt: In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
 In the government-wide statement of activities, it is recognized in the period it is incurred.
-Unmatured interest owing at the end of the period, less matured interest paid during the period but owing from the prior period, was:
+Unmatured interest owing at the end of the period, less matured interest paid during the period but owing from the prior period, was: (171,240) Compensated absences: In governmental funds, compensated absences are measured by the amounts paid during the period.
+In the statement of activities, compensated absences are measured by the amount earned.
+The difference between compensated absences paid and compensated absences earned, was: 15,511